dewitt4/Cloud-Custodain/docs/source/azure/configuration/helmtutorial.rst

           AZURE_SUBSCRIPTION_ID: "<Subscription ID>"

 Then deploy the chart with the following command.
-The client secret should come from creating the service principal and must be provided in a base64 encoded format.
+The client secret should come from creating the Service Principal and must be provided in a base64 encoded format.

 .. code-block:: bash